 I began working in restaurants at the age of sixteen, washing dishes in a steak house in our local shopping center, finally ended up at Chez Panisse in Berkeley, California, working with Alice Waters and co-owner, Executive Pastry Chef Lindsey Shere, who I consider my mentor.
-I spent nearly thirteen years in the kitchens at Chez Panisse before leaving in 1999.
+I spent thirteen years in the kitchens at Chez Panisse before leaving in 1999.
 During my time in San Francisco, I was a line cook at Zuni Café and was the pastry chef at several restaurants.

-Having been a professional cook and baker most of my life, I launched my website in 1999 to coincide with the release of my first book, Room for Dessert.
+Having been a professional cook and baker most of my life, I launched this website in 1999 to coincide with the release of my first book, Room for Dessert.
 The site was intended as a place to share recipes and stories.
 At the time, the word “blog” hadn’t been invented, nor had the concept.
-In 2004, about the time of my move to Paris, software which allowed me to post more frequently became available and I turned the site into an official blog.
+In 2004, about the time of my move to Paris, blogging software became available, which allowed me to post more frequently and I turned the site into an official blog.

 I was named one of the Top Five Pastry Chefs in the Bay Area by the San Francisco Chronicle and have been featured in, Bon Appétit, Chocolatier, Cooking Light, Food+Wine, Cook’s Illustrated, The Los Angeles Times, Newsweek, Travel and Leisure, The New York Times, People, Saveur, Sunset, and USA Today.

-I left the restaurant business in 1999 to pursue writing books and now live in Paris full time.
+I left the restaurant business in 1999 to pursue writing books and live in Paris.

 I’ve written seven books.
-The first two were the critically acclaimed Room for Dessert and Ripe for Dessert which are now out of print and considered collectible.
-(If you are looking for a copy, check out used book sites.)
+The first two were the critically acclaimed Room for Dessert and Ripe for Dessert, which are now out of print and considered collectible.
+(If you are looking for a copy, check out used book websites.)